Leica M10 vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The E-PL8 indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the M10 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Leica M10 and Olympus E-PL8 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the M10 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the M10 does not have a selfie-screen.